 3) Stronger Data Security and Regulatory Confidence

-Sensitive information stays on the device or local compute node instead of crossing networks.
+Sensitive information remains on the device or local compute node rather than crossing networks.

 Veritis strengthens this with enterprise security patterns and end to end cloud consulting services aligned with compliance mandates.